OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

     -   <a href="#tasks" id="toc-tasks">5.3 TASKS</a>
     -   <a href="#register-your-participation"
         id="toc-register-your-participation">5.4 Register your participation</a>
+    -   <a href="#automate-your-forecasts" id="toc-automate-your-forecasts">5.5
+        Automate your forecasts!</a>
+    -   <a href="#see-how-your-forecasts-perform"
+        id="toc-see-how-your-forecasts-perform">5.6 See how your forecasts
+        perform</a>

 # 1 This R markdown document

-This document present workshop materials initially presented in the Forecast Challenge part of the GLEON2022 workshop “Introduction to real-time lake forecasting: learn, teach, and generate forecasts with Macrosystems EDDIE modules and the NEON Forecasting Challenge.”
-The materials have been modified slightly for use in additional workshops.
+This document present workshop materials presented at the ESA 2023 workshop “Can You Predict the Future?
+Introducing the NEON Ecological Forecasting Challenge.”

 To complete the workshop via this markdown document the following packages will need to be installed: